Interfaith Partners of South Carolina: History

 FBI Director Christopher Wray presents Dr. Adrian Bird, Chair of Interfaith Partners of South Carolina, with the Director's Community Leadership Award, 2019.

 In a state often noted for its predominantly conservative and religiously Christian population, Interfaith Partners of South Carolina works to draw public attention to the broad diversity of religious, spiritual and secular-ethical traditions and practice in South Carolina.
 Regional affiliated chapters include Aiken and Florence.

 Initially, IPSC held meetings of an advisory committee drawn from around the state, occasional panel discussions, festivals, and book studies.
 Additionally, as an effort to recruit wider participation in the Charter For Compassion, there was a project of author and religious studies pertaining to scholar Karen Armstrong.

 A key initiative since 2011 has been South Carolina Interfaith Month.
 Beginning that year, then-Governor Nikki Haley issued an official proclamation declaring January as South Carolina Interfaith Harmony Month.
 Her successor, Governor Henry McMaster, has continued to issue the proclamation.
 IPSC has held a yearly kickoff media conference the last week of December at which time a calendar of January events has been announced.
 Open events have been held by houses of worship and religious and other groups for the entire month.
-In 2019 and 2020, the mayors of Charleston and Aiken (S.C.) issued similar proclamations in their respective cities in collaboration with IPSC.
+In 2019 and 2020, the mayors of Charleston and Aiken (South Carolina) issued similar proclamations in their respective cities in collaboration with IPSC.

 The group supports minority groups and those at risk because of hate speech.
 Some examples are: